U.S. Route 85: North Dakota

 Then, at Watford City it travels west for 16 mi where it turns back north before Alexander.
-U.S. 85 continues north as North Dakota 200 turns west toward Montana.
+US 85 continues north as ND 200 turns west toward Montana.
 South of Williston it crosses the Missouri River.
-The stretch from Watford City to Williston is in the process of being converted into an undivided four-lane highway, and should be substantially completed in 2014.
-A few miles later it meets with US 2 where the two overlap for 19 mi as an expressway, which now bypasses Williston to the northwest.
-After US 2 heads east, US 85 continues north to a concurrency with North Dakota Highway 5.
-From there it is 7 mi to Fortuna where US 85 heads back north for its remaining 6 mi to the Canada–US border.
+A few miles later it meets with US 2 where the two overlap for 19 mi as an expressway, which bypasses Williston to the northwest.
+After US 2 heads east, US 85 continues north to a concurrency with ND 5.
+From there it is 7 mi to Fortuna where US 85 heads back north for its remaining 6 mi to the Canadian border.

 History

 What is now US 85 from El Paso, Texas to then-US 66 (now NM 6) in Los Lunas, New Mexico (south of Albuquerque) was shown as U.S. Route 466 in an early 1925 plan for the U.S. Highway System.
 This north–south route was never signed in the field; instead, the route was designated as U.S. Route 570 and then as part of US 85.
 The number "466" was later used along another routing.